 Grass Varieties Make a Difference

-When it comes to green reading techniques and determining which are best, you first need to understand different types of grass and how they might affect your ability to read greens correctly.
+When it comes to green reading techniques and determining which are best, you need to understand different types of grass and how they might affect your ability to read greens correctly.
 When playing in areas with similar temperature ranges, you're likely to find similar types of grass.
-Cooler climate areas will have similar grasses, and warmer climate areas will have similar grasses.
+Cooler climate areas will likely have different grasses from warmer climate areas.

 Besides the temperatures these grasses thrive in, the most significant difference between the two types of putting green grass is the presence or absence of grain.
 Learning how to analyze grain is an integral part of the green reading process and being able to make more putts.